-This deliciously rich easy chicken cacciatore is the perfect dish for when you need to feed a couple of people.
+This easy chicken cacciatore is the perfect dish for when you need to feed a couple of people.

-This dish great for feeding a crowd and not requiring a ton of work put into it.
-Once you have your ingredients prepped, dump all your ingredients into one pot and let it cook.
+This dish is great for feeding a crowd without needing to do a huge amount of preparation.
+Once you have prepped your ingredients, all you need to do is dump the ingredients into one pot and cook.

 Easy Chicken Cacciatore Recipe